Shippable/docs/sources/platform/runtime/machine-image/language-versions.md

 Note: For CI, we support npm 5.6.0 for nodejs LTS releases - v4.8.7, v6.11.5, v8.9.4.
 For other node versions, we use default npm that comes bundled with nodejs installation.

-Note : Nodejs builds on Shippable using `nvm` which will take care of installing any version of Nodejs provided to it, or it will use the one already installed on the machine.
+Note : Shippable uses `nvm` to manage multiple versions of Nodejs in this image.
+If your build is configured to use a version of Nodejs that is not already present in the image, `nvm` will attempt to install it at runtime.

 ## PHP